Intrauterine Fetal Demise

 Doctors may use the following methods to confirm IUFD:

-• Doppler Velocimetry: Sound waves are used to determine if there is blood moving through the fetus, uterus, and placenta.
+• Doppler velocimetry: Sound waves are used to determine whether blood is moving through the fetus, uterus, and placenta.

 • Ultrasound: Images of the uterus are used to check for signs of movement and life.

-Because the cause of the IUFD may be placental, fetal, or maternal, the doctor will normally review all three aspects of the pregnancy.
+Because the cause of the IUFD may be placental, fetal, or maternal, the doctor will normally review all three aspects.
 This means the mother will likely undergo a series of tests to determine if she has any underlying conditions that need treatment.

 Intrauterine Fetal Demise Treatment Options

-Once an IUFD is confirmed, the doctor will present options for terminating the pregnancy and inducing labor.
+Once stillbirth is confirmed, the doctor will present options for termination of pregnancy and inducing labor.

 When the mother is ready, common treatment options include: